 The fastest way to visualize image raster data is by tiling the data.
 The

 WMSTilesetModel defines a multi-leveled tile structure on top of the WMS.
-WMS is not tiled by nature, but LuciadRIA can still render WMS
+WMS isn’t tiled by nature, but LuciadRIA can still render WMS data

 WMSTileSetModel in a

-RasterTileSetLayer, LuciadRIA will define a quad tree tile structure on your WMS data.
-Depending on your view parameters for scale and view
+RasterTileSetLayer, LuciadRIA defines a quad tree tile structure on your WMS data.
+Depending on your view parameters for scale and view extent,

-extent, LuciadRIA will calculate what tiles are in the view.
-Next, it loads images from the WMS server that correspond with
+LuciadRIA calculates what tiles are in the view.
+Next, it loads images from the WMS server that correspond with the size and

 The advantage of this approach that LuciadRIA can cache those WMS images.
-When you pan or zoom the map, a large number of tiles can typically be re-used, which results in a much more interactive map.
-Only tiles that were not cached and were not visible before you navigated the map must be downloaded from the WMS server.
+When you pan or zoom the map, it can typically re-use a large number of tiles, which results in a much more interactive map.
+It must download only uncached tiles that weren’t visible before from the WMS server.

 The disadvantage of WMS data tiling is that it reduces the quality of the raster data and may result in strange visual artifacts.
 For example:

-Only defined tile levels will be shown.
-If you navigate the map to a scale level that sits between two tile levels, LuciadRIA will render the tile level closest to that scale level.
+LuciadRIA shows only defined tile levels.
+If you navigate the map to a scale level that sits between two tile levels, LuciadRIA renders the tile level closest to that scale level.
 If your WMS server applies a distinct style level at that map scale, the visualization results may not be what you expect.
 In that case, you should use a

-WMS is not aware of the tiling structure imposed by LuciadRIA.
-If the generated WMS image contains labels, these labels may be located in a different position on two adjacent tiles.
-This might result in unwanted artifacts where labels are cut off at the tiling boundary, or labels for a single object appear multiple times.
+WMS isn’t aware of the tiling structure imposed by LuciadRIA.
+If the generated WMS image has labels, these labels may end up in a different position on two adjacent tiles.
+This might result in unwanted artifacts where labels are cut off at the tiling boundary, or labels for a single object appear more than once.